Orange County Dog Bite Lawyers

 How Long Does A Typical Dog Bite Claim Take To Resolve?

 The time it takes to resolve a dog bite claim can vary widely.
 Simpler cases may settle within a few months, while more complex claims, particularly those involving severe injuries or disputed liability, can take a year or longer, especially if they go to trial.
-During your free consultation, our dog bite attorneys in Orange County will review the details of your case and help you understand the likely timeline so you know what to expect.
+During your free initial consultation, our dog bite attorneys in Orange County will review the details of your case and help you understand the likely timeline so you know what to expect.

 We proudly serve clients across Orange County, including Anaheim, Santa Ana, Irvine, Huntington Beach, Garden Grove, Orange, Fullerton, Costa Mesa, Mission Viejo, and Westminster.
+However, you can contact Arash Law to discuss accidents that take place elsewhere in California.